-Information about Gardasil:
+Information about Gardasil

 Gardasil is the Human Papillomavirus (HPV) vaccine which is recommended for all children 11-12.
 Gardasil protects against 9 major types of HPV.
 HPV is the most common sexually transmitted virus in the United States.
 While most HPV infections do not cause symptoms, some strains may cause genital warts, cervical cancer, throat cancer, and penile cancer.
-This vaccine is recommended starting at age 11 because it is important for the child to become vaccinated BEFORE their 1st sexual encounter (before they have been exposed to the virus).
+This vaccine is recommended at age 11 because it is important for the child to become vaccinated BEFORE their 1st sexual encounter (before they have been exposed to the virus).
 While your child will probably wait many years before engaging in their 1st sexual contact, their partner may not have.
-If the Gardasil series has not been started, we recommend starting the series now.
-Once an adolescent reaches the age of 15, it is recommended to do 3 doses for optimal protection.
+By giving the vaccine now your child will only need two doses.
+If you wait until your child is over 15 years, they will require 3 doses.
 For more information, please visit www.cdc.gov